-Other standard features of the SPARC T7-4 server include the following:
+Other standard features of the SPARC T8-4 server include the following:

-- " Four 10GBASE-T Ethernet ports (RJ45) are provided on the back of the system, supported via dual onboard NICs.
+- " Four 10GBase-T Ethernet ports (RJ45) are provided on the back of the system, supported via an onboard NIC.
 Ports auto negotiates to speeds of 100 Mb/sec, 1 Gb/sec, and 10 Gb/sec, full-duplex only.
-Jumbo frames, up to 15,500 bytes, are supported. - " Sixteen PCIe low-profile hot-pluggable carrier I/O slots are supported by four I/O controllers ASICs, including - " Eight PCIe 3.0 x8 slots - " Eight PCIe 3.0 x16 slots - " Four hot-swappable N+N redundant PSUs, 3000W at 200VAC-240VAC, insert from the front of the system. - " Five hot-swappable fan modules load from the top of the chassis. - " Local (front and rear USB and video) and remote keyboard, video, and mouse (KVM) functionality is provided. - " Separate serial and network management ports interface with the onboard service processor.
+Jumbo frames, up to 15,500 bytes, are supported. - " Sixteen PCIe low-profile hot-pluggable carrier I/O slots are supported by four I/O controllers ASICs, including - " Eight PCIe 3.0 x8 slots - " Eight PCIe 3.0 x16 slots - " Four hot-swappable N+N redundant PSUs, 3000W at 200VAC-240VAC, insert from the front of the system. - " Five hot-swappable fan modules load from the top of the chassis. - " Local (front and rear USB and video) and remote keyboard, video, and mouse (KVM) functionality is provided. - " Separate serial and network management ports interface with the onboard service processor. - " An external DVD is available which is connected via a USB port.